Mountains out the hotel window, a railway main line outside the front door.

 Roanoke, in western Virginia, is surrounded by the gentle beauty of the Blue Ridge Mountains, yet its roots are in the rumble of fast freights.

-Walk out of Hotel Roanoke, where I stayed last year, hang a left and you're at the entrance to a enclosed, glass-sided walkway spanning multiple tracks used by the the Norfolk Southern.
+Walk out of Hotel Roanoke, where I stayed last year, hang a left and you're at the entrance to an enclosed, glass-sided walkway spanning multiple tracks used by the Norfolk Southern.

 On the other side is a revitalized downtown.
 It's anchored by the Historic Roanoke City Market, which has been operating continuously since 1882, the year the Hotel Roanoke was built, the year the city was chartered.

 The market building has been extensively renovated, a project accounting for some of the quarter of a billion dollars in public and private money being invested in the downtown.
 That's a chunk of change for a city of 100,000 -- triple that if you include the metropolitan area.

 No doubt Roanoke's come a long way since it was called Big Lick.
 Mercifully it was changed to Roanoke.
 Derived from an Indian word, that should leave Roanokers forever in the native people's debt.

 Its ebullient mayor, David Bowers, says he's seen Roanoke change from "a sleepy, segregated southern city" to one Money Magazine puts in the top 25 of places to live, work and retire.